Code-Institute-Submissions/gym-website/README.md

 The format of the planet health limerick site has some similarities to Code Institute Student Mini Project with Bootstrap 4.
 - The format of this README file came from the Code Institute.
 - The template for this project is the Code Institute student template for Gitpod.
+- The Gallery was 100% copy and paste from Code Institute Love Running Lesson.

 ### Revision history
-Initial commit
+Initial commit (commit message)
-9th February 2021
+- 9th February 2021
 - Created GitHub project from Code Institute template.
 - Copied in GitHub this README file from Code Institute Example README.md template.
 - Opened GitHub project in GitPod.
 - Started README Acknowledgements.
 - Created project folder structure with index.html and style.css files.

-### Revision history
 Add Wireframes (commit message)
-14th February 2021
+- 14th February 2021
 - Created Wireframes with Balsamiq Wireframes.
 - Added to wireframes directory in assets directory.
 - Updated README UX section.

 Add index.html Menu (commit message)
-17th February 2021
+- 17th February 2021
  - Added menu items.
  - Added footer items.

 Start Middle section (commit message)
-20th February 2021
+- 20th February 2021
 - Mid section of home (hero image) and contact us (contact left, middle and right) both added to index.html.
 - Hero image section is commented out when contact us is being worked on etc.
 - Supports working on one HTML file until the very end when index.html will be saved as other html files.